Plusnet vs BT Broadband

 Further services are available with BT including a bundled premium TV service with a recordable box-set, and BT Halo - which adds benefits including tech support and an automatic 4G mobile broadband back-up system for homes that need an ultra-reliable connection.

-Both providers are similar in terms of contract length, with 24-month minimum terms on all plans, and both offer free setup so there is minimal outlay to get going.
+Both providers are similar in terms of contract length, with 24-month minimum terms on all plans, and both offer free setup on their main deals so there is minimal outlay to get going.
+Watch out for some BT deals with a £31.99 setup charge, however.

 Overall, Plusnet beat BT on price, but BT offer more choice and flexibility with options to add a home phone line, TV bundle, and boost wireless speeds in the home with a WiFi guarantee, and may well cater better for people who work from home who need extra levels of reliability.